Licensed Massage Therapist in Arizona: Your Complete Guide

 Offer Incentives to Attract New Clients

-Incentives like first-time client discounts or referral programs can help bring people through the door.
+Incentives like first-time client discounts or grow your massage business through client referrals

 • Referral Programs: Offer existing clients a discount for referring new clients.